TheBestTvarynka/Dataans/doc/web_server/README.md

 The user types the invitation token, password, and username during the sign-up process.

 * `Invitation token`.
 The server has limited capacity and the app is no-profit.
 So, the number of users is also limited.
 You need to have an invitation token to sign up.
+You can obtain the token here: `todo!()`.
 * `Username`.
 It can be any friendly name.
 The server doesn't share any data with anyone.
 Moreover, the server stores the hash of the username.
 The only reason why the user needs a username is to simplify the sign-in process on new devices.
 * `Password`.